Rental Property Interim Inspection Software

 If 12 months pass without a change of tenancy then an Interim Inspection should be carried out at intervals of not more than 12 months.

-What is an Interim Inspection?
+What is an Interim Electrical Inspection?

 An interim inspection is a visual inspection checking (amongst others) sockets, switches, fans and smoke alarms etc. have not suffered from any damage and are in a safe working order.
 Records of each electrical interim inspection should be kept as evidence that the electrical installation is regularly maintained and is being kept in a safe working condition.